4 min read

-To get started, you need to consider three factors carefully; your business, your products and your competitors.
+To get started, you need to consider three factors carefully:

 Keyword strategy starts with you and your business and understanding your vision.

-What are you in business to do and why?
+What is the function of your business and why do you do it?
 What are your vision, mission and goals?
 What makes you different, your USP?
 What message do you want to convey?
 What does your brand represent?
 Why should anyone care?
 What value do you offer to your customers and what pain do you resolve?

-After you’ve documented where you want to get to and why it’s time to look at how you're going to get there.
-Search intent is the why behind the search that should lead to your site.
+After you’ve documented where you want to get to and why; it’s time to look at how you're going to get there.
+Search intent is the why behind the potential customer's search that should lead them to your website.

-Will visitors to your site be looking to research, specify or buy?
-Think about what sort of content you need to match their search queries and influence them to engage with you.
+Think about what sort of content you need to create to match their search queries and influence them to engage with you.
 Creating content that solves the problem they have means you're matching their search intent not just their search query.

 While producing your keyword strategy, you need to look hard at your competitors.
 What are they up to?
-Where are they ranking for terms you’d like to improve on or start ranking for?
+Where are they currently ranking for the keywords that you’d like to improve on or start ranking for?
 What types of content do they have?
-How can you improve on that?
-Is targeting long tail keywords a better strategy for you??
+How can you improve on what is working for them?
+Is targeting long-tail keywords a better strategy for you?

-If you’re monitoring your results on tools such as Google Analytics or HubSpot, you’ll be generating a hell of a lot of data.
+If you’re monitoring your results on tools such as Google Analytics, Ahrefs, Moz or HubSpot, you’ll have access to a significant amount of useful but potentially confusing data.

-Our own research highlighted that 83% of building product websites were missing key technical data to download.
+Our own research highlighted that 83% of building product websites were missing key technical data for specifier's to download.